rchain/rchain/README.md

 The project is built using Scala 2.12.4 and sbt 1.0.3.
 Subprojects may have other requirements and dependencies.
 See the `build.sbt` files for more information.

 #### If cross-developing for Linux (e.g. Ubuntu) on a Mac
-You will need a virtual machine running hte appropriate version of Linux.
+You will need a virtual machine running the appropriate version of Linux.
 1. Install [VirtualBox]( https://www.virtualbox.org/wiki/Downloads)
 2. Install the Linux distribution you need (e.g. [Ubuntu](http://releases.ubuntu.com/16.04/ubuntu-16.04.3-server-amd64.iso))
 3. Start VirtualBox and create a new virtual machine in the manager